 The choice of 123 as the address of the object directory disk is arbitrary.
-It must match the address used on the DIRECTORY statement in the USER INPUT file for the system affinity being processed by the particular DIRMSAT service machine.
+In an SSI cluster, it must match the address used on the DIRECTORY statement in the USER INPUT file.
+In a CSE cluster, it must match the address used on the DIRECTORY statement in the USER INPUT file for the system affinity being processed by the particular DIRMSAT service machine.
 The PLANINFO file shows this as a link to the MAINT 123 disk.
 In practice, it appears that most customers use either the real system residence volume disk address (the system IPL address), or the virtual address used by the MAINT user ID to refer to the system residence volume (usually 123).
 The choice is yours.